 Rotary and Wire Line Diamond Drilling

-There five standard tube sizes associated with wire line drilling:
+These five standard tube sizes associated with wireline drilling:

 The drill size used during wireline drilling depends on the desired core diameter and the depth of drilling.
 For example, a wider tube diameter will require more power to drive the drilling.

 A drill bit with industrial diamond cutters in a matrix.
-Image Credit: http://www.sandia.gov Core Extraction
+Image Credit: sandia.gov

 To keep the drill moving through the rock smoothly, the drill must be well lubricated with water in order to prevent overheating or sticking.
 For optimum core extraction, the driller must listen to the drill to evaluate subsurface conditions.
 To ensure that drilling remains efficient, the rotation speed, pressure and water circulation must be strictly monitored.
 Sometimes when drilling in highly fractured zones, overheating can occur due to a stuck bit.
 This issue is usually counteracted by the injection of mud or sawdust to plug fractures in the rock.